flamelink/flamelink/docs/content.md

 ## .ref()

-> This is a more advanced API method, that for most use cases will not be necessary.
+> **FIRE RISK WARNING:** This is a more advanced API method, that for most use cases will not be necessary.

 To retrieve a context aware (environment and locale) reference to any node/location within your "Content" data.